Last Updated: June 04, 2026

 Counter takes a different approach.
 The base of the alfredo sauce is cottage cheese, which delivers dense, complete protein without any artificial boosting.
 That cottage cheese base is blended with a real three-cheese mix of parmesan, mozzarella, and cheddar to create a sauce that tastes like actual alfredo, not a protein shake poured over noodles.

 The chicken is real, seasoned white meat.
-The pasta is penne, which holds the sauce better than flat noodles and gives each bite a better protein-to-pasta ratio.
-The result is a high protein meal that hits 31g of protein at 370 calories per bowl with ingredients you can actually read and understand.
+The pasta is penne, which holds the sauce a stronger fit than flat noodles and gives each bite a better protein-to-pasta ratio.
+The result is a high protein meal that hits 30g protein at 370 calories per bowl with ingredients you can actually read and understand.
 No protein isolates.
 No gums.
 No fillers.
 Just food that works.

 The Protein-to-Calorie Ratio Explained